Daniel15/Website/README.md

 Daniel15
 ========

-This is the code that powers [my personal website](http://dan.cx/) and blog
+This is the code that powers [my personal website](http://dan.cx/) and blog.
+It is in the process of being rewritten in .NET (old version was in PHP) so some of this is out-of-date.

 Blog
 ====